I am not sure whether or not I said this in my last Habesha post: I LOVE ETHIOPIAN FOOD!

 I’ve been there myself about 5 times since I first found out about it!

-If ever you are restricted to remaining downtown for a meal, yet are in the mood for something exotic and tasty, Ethiopian food at Habesha II will do the trick.
+If ever you find yourself needing to have a meal downtown, yet are in the mood for something exotic and tasty, Ethiopian food at Habesha II will do the trick.

-The prices are great and, as always, the socializing that takes place over a shared meal of Ethiopian delicacies is priceless.
+The prices are great.
+Also, as always, the socializing that takes place over a shared meal of Ethiopian delicacies is priceless.

 Although I know of a friend who loves Ethiopian food so much that she sometimes goes to Habesha II alone, I recommend that you drag along at least one friend or colleague.